bayush11/Caltech_SURF_2023/README.md

 ![COMBINED_INDIVIDUAL_GSD](https://github.com/bayush11/Caltech_SURF_2023/assets/70395352/b715e0b2-5827-41b4-89c1-f89691841e7b)

 # CDF Distribution
 The CDF distribution code that I will show displays the CDF of the GSD versus the PSD data.
-The CDF is important as this will help us understand whether flocculation is occuring or not.
+The CDF is important as this will help us understand whether flocculation is occurring or not.

 ```bash
 plt.close()